Lebanon:Operations of the Islamic Resistance on Monday, Apri...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Resistance fighters planted explosive devices in the “Tal Ismail” area situated along the border with occupied Palestine within Lebanese territory.
-Upon the arrival of a Golani Brigade-affiliated force crossing the border to the device site, the explosives were detonated, resulting in casualties among its members.
+- The Islamic Resistance fighters targeted at 7:00 a.m. a gathering of “Israeli” enemy soldiers in the vicinity of the “Dhayra” Site with rocket artillery.

-- The Islamic Resistance fighters launched at 4:55 p.m. a gathering of “Israeli” troops in the vicinity of the “Mitat” Barracks with the appropriate weapons, causing deaths and injuries in their ranks.
+- The Islamic Resistance fighters targeted at 11:20 a.m. the espionage equipment across the Wazzani village with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:00 p.m. a deployment of “Israeli” troops at the “Hanita” forest with rocket artillery and artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 10:25 a.m. a position for “Israeli” troops at the vicinity of the “Hanita” Site with artillery shells.

 {And victory comes only from Allah – the Almighty, All-Wise}